 - Surgery to remove your spleen

-To prevent bleeding when your platelets are low:
+To prevent bleeding when your platelet count is low:

-- Avoid medicines that can affect your platelet function, like aspirin and ibuprofen
+- Don’t take medicines that can affect how well your platelets work, like aspirin and ibuprofen.

 - Limit how much alcohol you drink, because it can make bleeding worse.

-- Don't play contact sports, like football or boxing, where you might get injured.
+- Don't take part in contact sports, like football or boxing, in which you might get injured.

-- Use a soft toothbrush to prevent bleeding gums.
+- Use a soft toothbrush to protect your gums.

-- Wear a seatbelt in the car, and put on gloves and goggles when you work with power tools to prevent injury.
+- Wear a seatbelt when you’re in a car, and put on gloves and goggles when you work with power tools to prevent injury.